logicahealth/covid-19/fsh/ig-data/input/pagecontent/5_SignsSymptoms_Diagnoses_Comorbidities.md

 #### COVID-19 Underlying Medical Conditions observation

 This profile was created as a means of capturing whether an underlying condition is present or absent.
 There are several slices of the component of Observation, each being a category of underlying conditions.
-Each component also has an extension for the SNOMED CT code of the condition as well as an extension to be a reference to the corresponding Condition, if it exists or needs to be instanciated.
+Each component also has an extension for the category code as well as an extension to be a reference to the corresponding Condition, if it exists or needs to be instantiated.

 [COVID-19 Underlying Medical Condition observation](StructureDefinition-covid19-underlying-condition-observation.html)